Why do some companies in the supplements industry offer so many products and mass gainers full of sugar?

 That’s only useful for you if you intend expensive muscular and metabolic suicide.

 This is not just an isolated example of such mass gainers full of sugar.
 There are many.
 Another one, similar, which on its label has three huge bodybuilding champions, in a dose of 220 grams of powder contains 59 grams of sugar.

 Misleading products are by the thousands.

 Keep yourself informed, and read the labels, composition, and contents.
-In our programs you get supplementation advice if you do need any supplementation.
+In our programs, you get supplementation advice if you do need any supplementation.

 Of course, not all supplements are full of sugar.
 Quite the contrary, supplementation is welcome and very beneficial.
 But you need to know what, for whom, why, when, how, and how much should be taken.

 If you are looking to build quality muscle mass, instead of sugar-bloated muscles, read: